myTerminal/slide-gazer/README.md

 ### Controlling a slide-show

-While a presentation is being presented, select **Control** from the bottom-right corner of the screen to view the URL that can be used to control the presentation from another device.
+While a presentation is being presented, select **Control** from the top-right corner of the screen to view the URL that can be used to control the presentation from another device.

 You can also scan the QR code to navigate to the URL.